haziyevv/mynotes/Machine Learning/MachineLearning.md

     -> It is used in softmax.
 Instead of finding output for all the classes, find for the true class and some of the random negative classes.

+23. Library to deal with inbalanced dataset: https://imbalanced-learn.org/stable/

 23.